Q – Why does the EWFL have different rules to the FA’s Laws of The Game (for walking football)?

 Q – Essex is a big County, there seems a possibility of long journeys, has the League thought about having a North and South Division?

-A - Having North, South and Central Divisions across each age range has always been our intention but has been dependent on how many teams join the League and where they are located.
-Based upon the interest received in December 2019 a North/Central Division and a South Division for the Over 50's and Over 65's age-related Divisions has been proposed.
+A – Having North, South and Central Divisions across each age range has always been our intention but has been dependent on how many teams join the League and where they are located.
 We are always looking for accredited venues, in particular North and West of the County.
-The League has the right to review this each season.
+The League has the right to review its structure each season.

 Q – The league is affilated to the Essex County FA.
 Why is that?

 A – From day one, we decided that this League was going to be affilated to the Football Association as they are the National Governing Body for football, which in our opinion includes ‘walking football’.
 We will continue to work with the Football Association and our own County FA in promoting walking football in Essex.
 This of course means all clubs and teams wishing to play in the EWFL are required to be affilated to their local FA and all players must be registered with the EWFL on the FA’s Whole Game System prior to playing in any EWFL fixture.

 Q – What is the ‘Fair Play’ League?

 A - More details on how this is run can be found on our 'Fair Play League' web page.
 Whilst, we expect a degree of competiveness we will not tolerate a ‘win at all costs’ mentality, any degree of overzealousness from players or teams or bad behavior.
 Good sportsmanship is expected from all involved.
 "We Only Do Positive."